iterative/dvc.org/static/docs/commands-reference/gc.md

 ## Options

-- `-a`, `--all-branches` - keep cached objects referenced from the latest commit across all branches.
+- `-a`, `--all-branches` - keep cached objects referenced from the latest commit across all Git branches.
 It should be used if you want to keep data for the latest experiment revisions.
 Especially, if you intend to use `dvc gc -c` this option is much safer.

-- `-T`, `--all-tags` - the same as `-a` but keeps cache for existing tags.
+- `-T`, `--all-tags` - the same as `-a` above but keeps cache for existing Git tags.
 It's useful if tags are used to track "checkpoints" of an experiment or project.
+Note that both options can be combined, for example using the `-aT` flag.

 - `-p`, `--projects` - if a single remote or a single cache is shared (e.g. a configuration one describe